 Garlic and Bacon Pull-Apart Bread with Beer Cheese

-Crispy and buttery on the outside, these knots are tender and soft on the inside and lovingly smothered with crispy bacon, fresh garlic, and grated cheese.
-Don’t forget to dunk them in the beer and cheese sauce.
+Crispy on the outside, these knots are tender on the inside and smothered with bacon, garlic, and cheese.
+Don’t forget to dunk in the beer-cheese sauce.

 Bacon-Garlic-Knots-w.-Beer-Cheese-Sauce-29